 You can also experience this kind of freedom for uncertainty for the spiritual life of your child.
 It is to simply let go and allow God to show you His ability to keep them safe in His care.
 Then you too will experience this amazing kind of unshakeable faith.

-–Latoya Wright, parent and Assistant Chaplain at BMA
+–Latoya Wright, parent and former Assistant BMA Chaplain

-Featured Photo by Julia Viniczay & Sharyl Cubero, Latoya Wright and her daughter pose for a picture at our Recognition Dinner.
+Featured Photo by Julia Viniczay & Sharyl Cubero, Latoya Wright and her children pose for a picture at our Recognition Dinner.

 When I first came to BMA last year, I didn’t know just how attached I would become with the atmosphere and people here.